EvangelosStefanos/TinyLLaVA-Video/README.md

 Here, 16 represents sampling 16 frames, and 512 represents using 512 tokens(queries) to represent the video sequence.

+"16-512" refers to uniformly sampling 16 frames and representing the entire video with 512 tokens.
+In evaluation script, you can set both num_frame and max_frame to 16.
+"1fps-512" refers to sampling one frame per second.
+In this case, set num_frame to -1 in the script.
+Bur since many evaluation videos are relatively long, it is recommended to set max_frame to 64 or 128.

 ### Model Performance
 #### Video-Level Group Resample